 Harry Abley is seated at the left in the above picture, playing one of two grand pianos and accompanying a soloist during a concert for British forces at the end of the Second World War.

-The above photograph, dating from the late 1950s, shows Harry Abley demonstrating electronic organs at a department store in Sault Ste.
+This photograph, dating from the late 1950s, shows Harry Abley demonstrating electronic organs at a department store in Sault Ste.
 Marie.
 He was not a very good salesman.

 One of his favourite pieces for organ was “Le Jardin Suspendu” by the French composer Jehan Alain.
 It expresses the artist’s ideal — an inexpressible refuge from daily life.
 This recording, perhaps more than any other, expresses Harry Abley’s inner life.